 |May offer a unique local experience||May not have proper safety equipment or gear|

-These are a popular mode of transport in the Philippines due to their availability and affordability.
+These are popular modes of transport in the Philippines due to their availability and affordability.
 They come in a range of sizes and types, either operated by private companies or government commercial transportation companies.
-Passengers have found that buses provide efficient, convenient and safe travel as they offer multiple instillations such as comfortable seating, air conditioning, audio and video systems to provide entertainment while travelling.
+Passengers have found that buses provide efficient, convenient, and safe travel as they offer multiple installations such as comfortable seating, air conditioning, and audio and video systems to provide entertainment while traveling.

 Pros and cons